IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-12/index.markdown

 At the end of this module, your application export streams, which can be imported by another application.

-After completing this module you should be able to:
+After completing this module, you should be able to:

 * Configure the export streams of the ITE application
 * Connect another application to the exported streams of the ITE application